Trump-backed plan to redraw Missouri congressional districts draws opposition at first hearing

 Missouri's revised congressional map, as proposed by Republican Gov. Mike Kehoe, would target a seat held by Democratic Rep. Emanuel Cleaver by stretching it from Kansas City eastward to encompass rural Republican-leaning areas.

+“Politicians are denying our children the unified voice they deserve in D.C," Sadowski added.

+At the legislative hearing, lobbyist Shannon Cooper said Kansas City government opposes the revised map because having a single person represent most of the city in the U.S. House has helped bring federal jobs and projects to the region.

-Some rural residents said Thursday that they didn't want to be combined into the same district as Kansas City.
+Some rural residents also said they didn't want to be combined into the same district as Kansas City.

 “If they do that, people in Kansas City will not get their needs met in Congress.
 It totally dilutes their vote,” Glenda Bainbridge, a resident from rural Odessa, told The Associated Press as she waited her turn to testify against the bill.

-State Rep. Dirk Deaton, who’s sponsoring the redistricting legislation, described the proposed map as an improvement that splits fewer counties and cities among multiple districts than the current congressional districts.
+State Rep. Dirk Deaton, who’s sponsoring the redistricting legislation, said the proposed map would split fewer counties and cities among multiple districts than the current congressional districts.

+“It is an improvement.
+It is a reform of our current congressional map,” Deaton said.

-Deaton didn’t publicly disclose demographic data showing the racial makeup of the newly proposed districts.
-The Republican said he didn’t have data on the estimated partisan composition of voters.
+He didn’t publicly disclose demographic data showing the racial makeup of the newly proposed districts.
+The Republican lawmaker said he didn’t have data on the estimated partisan composition of voters.

 State Rep. Mark Sharp, of Kansas City, the ranking Democrat on the redistricting committee, denounced the plan as a “morally corrupt” attempt to push Cleaver “into an early retirement.”